bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 :command:`getcap` and :command:`setcap` are part of libcap-progs.

-If :command:`bareos-sd` does not have the appropriate capabilities, all other tape operations may still work correctly, but you will get :emphasis:`Unable to perform SG\_IO ioctl` errors.
+If :command:`bareos-sd` does not have the appropriate capabilities, all other tape operations may still work correctly, but you will get ''Unable to perform SG\_IO ioctl'' errors.

 Solaris (USCSI ioctl interface):